-Please refer to the accompanying hand out for the address plan which should be used for this module onwards - it is entitled "IPv4 Addressing Plan - Lab 8".
-As with Lab 1, configure the addresses on each interface which will be used for this lab, and check basic IP connectivity with your immediately adjacent neighbours.
+Please refer to the accompanying hand out for the address plan which should be used for this module onwards - it is entitled "Addressing Plan - Modules 6 to 9".
+As with Module 1, configure the addresses on each interface which will be used for this module, and check basic IP connectivity with your immediately adjacent neighbours.

-4. Router Loopback Interface Addressing.
+5. Router Loopback Interface Addressing.
 We have set aside a /27 for loopbacks even though each AS has either 3 or 4 routers in it - this leaves more than sufficient room for future expansion.
 The loopback address assignments which will be used for this module are below: